Retention and transfer of critical knowledge

 Increasingly, organizations anticipate these risks by initiating systematic knowledge retention and transfer programmes.
 Focusing on a vital few critical knowledge areas ensures that investments are targeted and aligned with corporate strategy.

-DNV GL has experience in creating knowledge management strategies that focus on mitigating risks and vulnerabilities in critical knowledge areas.
+DNV has experience in creating knowledge management strategies that focus on mitigating risks and vulnerabilities in critical knowledge areas.
 We concentrate on three areas of knowledge loss:

 People: through retirement, career moves and staff mobility